ncatlab/nlab-content/pages/7/0/2/6/6207/content.md

-##Terminology##
+# Twisted arrow categories
+* table of contents
+{: toc}

+## Terminology

-The twisted arrow category is an alternative name for [[category of factorisations]].
+A twisted arrow category is an alternative name for a [[category of factorisations]].
 That latter name is applied when discussing natural systems  and [[Baues-Wirsching cohomology]], whilst the name _twisted arrow category_ is more often used in discussing Kan extensions and within the categorical literature.

-## Definition ##
+## Definition

 The twisted arrow category $Tw(C)$ of $C$ a category is the [[category of elements]] of its [[hom-functor]]:
 \[